ykk648/XSegNet2onnx/README.md

 see `test_seg_onnx.py`.

 # issue
-Because of [Conv2d_transpose requires asymmetric padding which the CUDA EP currently does not support #11312](https://github.com/microsoft/onnxruntime/issues/11312), XSegNet OnnxRuntime does not support CudaExcuation.
+Because of [Conv2d_transpose requires asymmetric padding which the CUDA EP currently does not support #11312](https://github.com/microsoft/onnxruntime/issues/11312), XSegNet OnnxRuntime Conv2d_transpose layer does not support CudaExcuation.